 - Torie Baker, Cordova Marine Advisory Agent

-- Paula Cullenberg, MAP Leader and Coastal Community Development Specialist
+- Paula Cullenberg, AK Sea Grant Director and Coastal Community Development Specialist

 - Terry Johnson, Marine Recreation and Tourism Specialist